 This document covers only the portion of the DiffGram structure that is used by the Windows SharePoint Services Search service.

-Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
+Sections 1.7 and 2 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary